Making Family Law Better for Families

 - Clarifies the division of property

-Phase 1 of the FLA modernization project included a review of the division of property and pensions, as well as spousal support provisions.
+Phase 1 of the FLA Modernization project included a review of the division of property and pensions, as well as spousal support provisions.

 - Guardianship, parenting arrangements and contact